David Beckham: Philanthropy

-Beckham is a founding member of the Malaria No More UK Leadership Council and helped launch the charity in 2009 with Andy Murray at Wembley Stadium.
+In 2013, Beckham donated all his salary from Paris Saint-Germain to two children's charities in France.
+He is a founding member of the Malaria No More UK Leadership Council and helped launch the charity in 2009 with Andy Murray at Wembley Stadium.
 In November 2014, Beckham designed a Paddington Bear statue, one of fifty created by various celebrities which were located around London prior to the release of the film Paddington.
 The statues were auctioned to raise funds for the National Society for the Prevention of Cruelty to Children.

 Appearances in films

 "We may be a small country, but we're a great one, too.
 The country of Shakespeare, Churchill, the Beatles, Sean Connery, Harry Potter.
 David Beckham's right foot.
 David Beckham's left foot, come to that."

-— —Hugh Grant's character in the 2003 film Love Actually.
+— —Hugh Grant's character in Love Actually (2003).

 Beckham never personally appeared in the 2002 film Bend It Like Beckham, except in archive footage.
 He and his wife wanted to make cameo appearances, but scheduling proved difficult, so the director used lookalike Andy Harmer instead.

 Beckham makes a cameo appearance with Zinedine Zidane and Raúl, in the 2005 film Goal!.
 Harmer doubled for him in the party scene.
 Beckham himself appears in the sequel, Goal II: Living the Dream, in a larger role, when the film's lead character gets transferred to Real Madrid.
 The story centres on the Real Madrid team, with other Madrid players also appearing on and off the pitch, alongside the fictional characters.
 Through the use of stock footage from the 2006 FIFA World Cup, Beckham appeared in Goal III: Taking on the World, released straight to DVD on 15 June 2009.

-In 2013, British magazine Marketing Week wrote of his "somewhat limited acting skills".
-Through his friendship with Guy Ritchie, he has made two film cameo appearances: as a projectionist in The Man from U.N.C.L.E., and as Trigger in King Arthur: Legend of the Sword.
+In 2013, British magazine Marketing Week wrote of Beckham's "somewhat limited acting skills".
+Through his friendship with director Guy Ritchie, he has made two film cameo appearances: as a projectionist in The Man from U.N.C.L.E., and as Trigger in King Arthur: Legend of the Sword.
 Artist Sam Taylor-Johnson recorded Beckham sleeping in a hotel room in Madrid in January 2004 following a morning's training session with Real Madrid.
 The film was commissioned by the National Portrait Gallery in London.